RicardoMonteiroSimoes/TransferGrid/README.md

 ## Why

 After quite some work on my [Graphical Programming Interface](https://github.com/FancyJavaStuff/GPI) and using quite a bit of [GSON](https://github.com/google/gson), I decided to create a way of generating a GridPane for objects.
-This lead me to this library, which was primarly developed on the GPI repo and has now been separated into a separate one.
+This lead me to this library, which was primarly developed on the GPI repo and has now been separated into a separate one, for everyone to use.

 This was heavily inspired by [GSON](https://github.com/google/gson) and it was used as reference for quite some stuff, so thank you [@Google](https://github.com/google)!